jgyy/fcc-scrape/placeholder.md

 ---
-id: 5efada803cbd2bbdab94e332
+id: 5efae0543cbd2bbdab94e333
-title: Part 28
+title: Part 29
 challengeType: 0
 ---

 # --description--

-Inside the `figure` element you just added, nest an `img` element with a `src` attribute set to `https://bit.ly/fcc-cats`.
+To improve accessibility of the image you just added, add an `alt` attribute with the text `Five cats looking around a field.`

 # --hints--

-Your second `figure` element should have an opening tag.
+Your `figure` element should have an opening tag.
 Opening tags have this syntax: `<elementName>`.

 ```js
 assert(document.querySelectorAll('figure').length === 2);
 ```

-Your second `figure` element should have a closing tag.
+Your `ol` element should have a closing tag.
 Closing tags have a `/` just after the `<` character.

 ```js
 assert(code.match(/<\/figure>/g).length === 2);
 ```

-There should be a second `figure` element right above the second `section` element's closing tag.
-You have them in the wrong order.
+There should be a `figure` element right above the last `section` element's closing tag.

 ```js
 assert($('main > section')[1].lastElementChild.nodeName === 'FIGURE');
 ```

-You should have a third `img` element nested in the `figure` element.
+The Cats `img` element should be nested in the `figure` element.

 ```js
 const catsImg = document.querySelectorAll('figure > img')[1];